 MolBSFj=iWght%i÷MWi×Molesi,j (1)

 Where Wght% is the weight percent of compound i in the target profile (mass compound per mass TOG) from SPECIATE, MWi is the effective molecular weight of compound i, and Molesi,j is the number of moles of model species j in compound i (i.e., the value provided in the mech4import file; see Section 2.1.7).
-New to S2S-Tool v2 is the introduction of the effective molecular weight of each compound.
+S2S-Tool v2 introduced the effective molecular weight of each compound.
 Previously, the MWi was provided by the representative compound of each species in SPECIATE, but this can lead to issues for highly lumped model species.
 In photochemical modeling, the compounds that are mapped to a chemical mechanism model species adopt the properties of that model species, regardless of the structure or molecular weight of the explicit species in SPECIATE.
 This is particularly important for IVOCs, which, in general, are highly lumped and often feature significant oxidation.
 Analysis has shown that most compounds mapped to IVOC model species adopt a MW that is lower than the explicit species MWs.
 For these compounds, the use of the explicit species MW, as in the prior methods, overestimates the molar emissions (as defined by the chemical mechanism), which leads to an overestimate of the mass concentrations.
 By using the model species MWs, the number of moles (and hence mass) is reduced, mitigating this overestimation.
 This issue will likely decrease in time as future mechanisms expand the number of lumped species and better represent the complexity of emissions from sources.

 The effective molecular weight (MWi) for each explicit species within a profile is calculated as follows: